-1 There is no doubt terrorist groups continue to learn from each other, Mr.

-2 Chairman, with demonstration effects of attacks, methodologies, and messaging echoing instantaneously around the world.
-These groups and their adherents adapt communication while exploding seams in security, along with weaknesses in governance to their full advantage.
+There is no doubt terrorist groups continue to learn from each other, Mr. Chairman, with demonstration effects of attacks, methodologies, and messaging echoing instantaneously around the world.
+These groups and their adherents adapt quickly to pressure and opportunity, leveraging elements of globalization and modern communication while exploiting seams in security, along with weaknesses in governance to their full advantage.